Hebrew & RTL in Neovim: a small, practical journey

-It took some time (not too much, though), but I think I made it, and for the last several days I’ve been slowly migrating my Hebrew writing into Neovim.
-So here’s the path I took, for those who just want the final config - here it is.
+It took some time (not too much, though), but I think I made it.
+For the last several days, I’ve been slowly migrating my Hebrew writing into Neovim.
+So here’s the path I took.
+For those who just want the final config here it is.

 Step 1 - Read the docs

-I started by looking at the official docs and found out that Neovim exposes the following essentials:
+I started by looking at the official Neovim Hebrew docs and found out that Neovim exposes the following essentials:

-In addition from skimming various configurations online I understood that I also need the following:
+In addition, from skimming various configurations online, I learned that I also needed the following:

 Step 2 - A brief Emacs tangent (and why I returned)